ihack4falafel/ihack4falafel.github.io/_posts/2020-01-24-Offensive Security - AWEOSEE Review.md

 Course
 ------
 The course consists of 4 modules that gets progressively harder with multiple exercises and extra miles (homework).
 The first module discusess in-depth custom shellcoding on 64-bits systems and what it adds compared to 32-bits.
-The second module we take deep dive into VMWare internals and ultimately preforming guest-to-hosts escape.
+The second module we take a deep dive into VMWare internals and ultimately preforming guest-to-hosts escape.
 The third module is all about Edge exploitation where we learn about things such as type confusion bugs and sandbox escapes.
 Lastly, we switch gears to kernel space exploitation.
 Not to mention learning how to bypass modern protections such as ACG, CFG, and SMEP to name a few and building version independent exploits.

 From my experience, I thought the course was quite intense, in the sense that the amount of knowledge dropped was mind blowing but exciting at the same time.
 The course was mostly hands-on as you'd expect from OffSec and I could tell a lot of effort has been put into making sure the content is well outlined and up-to-date.
 It's worth mentioning the instructors were always looking to help the students without giving too much information, in fact they offered post course support.
-I can't believe I'm going to say this, but I truly miss the course now that I'm thinking about it and I'm glad I was able to put names to faces and make new friends just by attending.
+I can't believe I'm going to say this, but I truly miss the course now that I'm writing about it and I'm glad I was able to put names to faces and make new friends just by attending.

 Pre-exam Preparation
 ---------------------